-This Independence Day, IrishCentral celebrates the Scots-Irish who fought valiantly with General Washington to win the War of Independence.
+Today, Feb 22, in 1732, was the day of General Washington's birth.
+Today we remember those Scots-Irish who fought valiantly with General Washington to win the War of Independence.

-The independence celebrated on July 4th was fought for by many brave men who paid the ultimate price, so that Americans could enjoy all the privileges and freedom that come with it.
+The independence celebrated annually in the United States, on July 4th was fought for by many brave men who paid the ultimate price, so that Americans could enjoy all the privileges and freedom that come with it.

 The Scots-Irish immigrants of the 18th century played a key role in the development of the country.
 There were the ones who cleared the forest, built communities on the frontiers and made lives for themselves in a pioneering fashion.